A Revolution in the neighborhood…

 Raw Oyster & Jumbo Bay Shrimp Cocktail Bar on Thursdays (June-Sept).

-‘MENOTOMY ROCKS’ T-SHIRTS ARE NOW ON SALE!
+‘MENOTOMY ROCKS’ SHIRTS ARE NOW ON SALE!

 OYSTER & SHRIMP BAR IN OUR PATIO!
 (JUNE-SEPTEMBER)